mchmarny/stackdriver-notification-handler/README.md

 ## IAM Account

-Create IAM account (`sd-notif-handler`) which will be used to run Cloud Run service.
+Create an IAM account (`sd-notif-handler`) which will be used to run Cloud Run service.

 ```shell
 gcloud iam service-accounts create sd-notif-handler \